gkt12345/Namste-React/Ep12_Lets_Build_OurStore/readme.md

 - check here `npm run test` if no error found it is ok.

 - `Jest configration`:

   - `npx jest --init`: inislize new file jest
+  - Question in terminal:-
+    - like to use typescript - NO
+    - Chose the envoironment - jsdom(browser-like)
+    - add coverage report - yes
+    - provide should use - babel
+    - clear mock calls - yes

+- `Install Jsdom library`:
+  - npm i -D jest-environment-jsdom